g023/superez-gpt-builder/README.md

 - **Customizable Generation Settings**: Adjust the max tokens, temperature, and model used for each prompt to fine-tune the content generation process according to your specific requirements.
 This level of customization ensures that you get the desired output.

 - **Asynchronous Prompt Sending**: Prompts are sent asynchronously, ensuring smooth and efficient content generation.
-A cooldown of 5 seconds is implemented between sends from a single button, preventing any potential API rate limit issues.
+A cooldown of 5 seconds is implemented between sends from a single button, in an attempt to prevent potential API rate limit issues.

 - **Contextual Generation**: The context given in the floating header bar is appended to a prompt for generation.
 This feature allows you to provide additional context to the AI model, resulting in more accurate and contextually relevant content.